What is bullying in the modern world?

 If you’re an adult reading this, try to picture this scenario in your mind:

-You’re back in high school, with the same people every day for years.
+You’re back in high school, in the building with the same people every day for years.
 A world exists outside of here, but this is your primary social setting.
 Now imagine that a rumor gets spread about you (you have an STI, you’re “crazy,” you slept with a certain person, you lied about being raped, on and on….).
 The person who spread that rumor is your “friend,” and the rest of your friends are siding with her.
 By the end of a week, it seems like the whole school knows.

 – Or –

 According to stopbullying.gov, bullying happens when a person is aggressed against by another person (or people) who is (are) perceived as having more power.
 This usually happens more than once, or at least has potential to happen multiple times.
 On average, there are some gender differences in the nature of bullying.
-Females are more likely to engage in social, or relational bullying.
+Girls are more likely to engage in social, or relational bullying.
 This can involve excluding the person being bullied, starting rumors, or cyberbullying, which we’ll get to soon.
-Males are more likely to engage in face-to-face, confrontational bullying, which we may think of as more “traditional.”
+Boys are more likely to engage in face-to-face, confrontational bullying, which we may think of as more “traditional.”

 Bullying in 2018 is not the same as it was 50 years ago, or even 10 years ago.
 It can be subtle, and there are quite a few ways that it happens: